aaronkaplan/intelmq/docs/proposal.md

 * botnet is a group of bots which are configured with a parameter `botnet: True`.
 * each bot that belongs to botnet should be considered as a bot working and running properly in a organization production environment.

+XXX comment: if y ou really want to explicitly say "botnet" .
+How about renaming this to "configuration" since it is a configuration setup (a complete configuration) which actually gets executed.
+Also...
+I prefer that we can give names to configurations/botnets.

 **Note:** IntelMQ system provides a mechanism to execute just in one command (e.g start/stop/restart/reload/status) actions to all bots which belong to botnet (independently of the `run_mode` parameter).
 Please check additional information related to this process on each botnet action.

 **on runtime configuration:**